ammanath/100DaysOfCode/README.md

 The start of a sea of green hopefully :-) The only grey day was Jul 3, where I forgot to push to github.
 Made me realize the importance of having a CICD pipeline.
 Need to implement Jenkins, i guess.

+Tue, 21 Jul 2020  #100DaysOfCode  #Flutter
+Started adding functionality of Addition to the Math app.

 Agile App
 KK App
 Math App